This post is sponsored by Moose Toys.

 10. Controlled Breathing for Relaxation

 Like yoga, learning to control their breathing can be a helpful practice for children who are struggling to relax to fall asleep.
-This Take Five Breathing technique is fabulous as it can be used to help children focus and calm wherever they are…including when they are in bed.
+These breathing exercises and this collection of mindfulness apps are both tools that can help children focus and calm wherever they are…including when they are in bed.

 11. Positively Reinforce Brave Behaviour